Yubo-Cao/algorithms/notes/basic/graph/readme.md

     dst[1] = 0;

     for (int i = 0; i < k; i++) {
-        memcpy(backup, dst, sizeof dst);
+        /* Backup the distance array before the iteration.
+MEMSET is quick! */ memcpy(backup, dst, sizeof dst);
         /* because of limitation of k, there is a chance that a successive edges will be iterated, and more than k node's path which is shortest got